 In terms of contents insurance, it could be worth using a specialist insurer if you have a lot of high value items in your home.
 For example, expensive jewellery, art, paintings, laptops and other electronic gadgets, or top of the range bicycles or other sports equipment.

-When you take out buildings insurance your insurer will want to know how much it will cost to rebuild your home should it be destroyed by fire or another disaster.
+When you take out buildings insurance your insurer will want to calculate how much it will cost to rebuild your home should it be destroyed by fire or another disaster.

 Buildings insurance is compulsory if you have a mortgage.
-Your buildings insurance company will need to know the rebuild value of your house, as opposed to its market value.
+Your buildings insurance company will calculate the rebuild value of your house, as opposed to its market value.

-To calculate the value of your contents go from room to room and make a list of what you own and how much it’s worth.
-Don’t forget things like clothes, jewelry and furniture as well as items you regularly carry with you such as mobile phones and mp3 players.
+Don't forget things like clothes, jewellery and furniture as well as items you regularly carry with you such as mobile phones and tablets.
+You can add these as “all risks” or “risks outside the home” items if you want cover for when you take them out of the house.
+For bikes, you may need specialist bicycle insurance if you have particularly valuable road or mountain bikes.
 Also think about music and other files stored on your computer – you can insure these too.